The Error in Multivariate Linear Extrapolation with Applications to Derivative-Free Optimization: Introduction

-The main contributions of this paper are as follows. \begin{enumerate} \item We formulate the problem of finding the sharp error bound as a nonlinear programming problem and show that it can be solved numerically to obtain the desired bound. \item An analytical bound on the function approximation error is derived and proved to be sharp for interpolation and, under certain conditions, for extrapolation. \item We present the largest function approximation error that is achievable by quadratic functions in $C_\nu^{1,1}(\R^n)$, as well as the condition under which it is an upper bound on the error achievable by all functions in $C_\nu^{1,1}(\R^n)$. \item For the bivariate ($n=2$) case, we study linear interpolation's function approximation error under all possible geometric configurations of $\Theta$ and $\x$ and provide the corresponding sharp bounds.
-We also prove piecewise quadratic functions can achieve the largest approximation error in this two-dimensional case. \item Using one of the error bounds developed in this paper, the convergence rate and the complexity of a simplex DFO method is determined for the first time. \end{enumerate}
+The main contributions of this paper are as follows. \begin{enumerate} \item We formulate the problem of finding the sharp error bound as a nonlinear programming problem and show that it can be solved numerically to obtain the desired bound. \item An analytical bound on the function approximation error is derived and proved to be sharp for interpolation and, under certain conditions, for extrapolation. \item We present the largest function approximation error that is achievable by quadratic functions in $C_\nu^{1,1}(\R^n)$, as well as the condition under which it is an upper bound on the error achievable by all functions in $C_\nu^{1,1}(\R^n)$. \item For the bivariate ($n=2$) case, we study linear interpolation's function approximation error under all possible geometric configurations of $\Theta$ and $\xx_0$ and provide the corresponding sharp bounds.
+We also prove piecewise quadratic functions can achieve the largest approximation error in this two-dimensional case. \item Using one of the error bounds developed in this paper, the complexity of a simplicial search method is determined for the first time. \end{enumerate}

 The paper is organized as follows.
-We review the existing results in the rest of this section.
+We review the existing results and the related literature in the rest of this section.
 Our notation and the preliminary knowledge are introduced in Section~\ref{sec:preliminaries}.
 The nonlinear programming problem is present in Section~\ref{sec:numerical}.
 In Section~\ref{sec:phase1}, we generalize and improve an existing analytical bound.
 In Section~\ref{sec:phase2}, we study the error in approximating quadratic functions.
 In Section~\ref{sec:phase3}, we show how to calculate the sharp bound on function approximation error of bivariate linear interpolation.
-The gradient approximation error of linear interpolation is briefly discussed in Section~\ref{sec:eg}.
-In Section~\ref{sec:app}, the convergence theories of a simplex method is presented.
+The complexity analysis of a basic simplicial search method is presented in Section~\ref{sec:app}.
 We conclude the paper in Section~\ref{sec:discussion} by discussing our findings and some open questions.